ad-freiburg/qlever/docs/wikidata.md

 Instructions on setting it up on Ubuntu are provided [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

 To download QLever we will clone the `git` repository from GitHub.
-As we create the QLever index in a subfolder of the repository in this tutorial, **make sure you have about 2 TB of available space** where you execute the following steps.
-Alternatively you can see the full [README](https://github.com/ad-freiburg/QLever#building-the-index) on how to build the index under a different path.
+As we create the QLever index in a subfolder of the repository, **you should make sure, that you have about 2 TB of space available** on the filesystem on which you execute the following steps.

+Alternatively, you can see the full [README](https://github.com/ad-freiburg/QLever#building-the-index) on how to build the index under a different path.